ejVasco/.dotfiles/mint_PC/README.md

 ```
 sudo apt upgrade
 ```
 ## Install Zsh
 ```
 sudo apt install zsh
 ```
 ```
 chsh -s $(which zsh)
 ```
-(Won't show any feedback but just proceed)
+- Reboot system (Won't show any feedback but just proceed)

-Reboot system

-Upon reboot and opening terminal, zsh will prompt to create a configuration through a cli menu, just quit by pressing 'q'
+- Upon reboot and opening terminal, zsh will prompt to create a configuration through a cli menu, just quit by pressing 'q'
 ## Install Brew
-Run the script found on the website: https://brew.sh/ (Must run after installing zsh)
+- Run the script found on the website: https://brew.sh/ (Must run after installing zsh)
 After running the end of the terminal output will look something like this:
 ```